Watcher Documentation

 2. Digital-twin EHR [GitHub]: A web-based, AI-powered EHR that interacts with the model and visualizes simulation results.

-To use the full digital-twin system, please follow these steps:
+To try the full digital-twin system, please follow these steps:

 • Required clinical data are defined in Clinical Records